defnotnelli/CompIIIproject/README.md

 Avoid Collisions: Prevent collisions with traffic cars to maintain your score.
 Collect Power-Ups: Grab Power-Ups to enhance your gameplay temporarily.
 Survive Longer: Increase your level and face more challenges as you progress.

 Installation:

 Ensure you have Python installed.
 Install the required dependencies using pip install pygame.
 Run the game by executing the appropriate Python file (main file).

+All commits reflect the project's flow including author's participation/influence in the project.

 Author:
 Antonelli dos Santos.